samu9/v-minesweeper/README.md

 3. Run `npm run build` to build the code
 4. In _dist/_ folder, launch _index.html_ (it must be launched on a HTTP server)

+Alternatively, run `npm run dev` and open a browser page to _localhost:8080_

 ## Live version
 A live version of the last build is available [here](https://samu9.github.io/v-minesweeper).